-React is developed and maintained by Facebook and used in their own products, including Instagram and WhatsApp.
-It has been around for roughly three and a half years now, so it’s not exactly new.
-It’s also one of the most popular projects on GitHub with about 60,000 stars at the time of writing.
+React is developed and maintained by Facebook and used in their products, including Instagram and WhatsApp.
+It has been around for around since 2013, so it’s not exactly new.
+It’s also one of the most popular projects on GitHub, with more than 150,000 stars at the time of writing.
+Some of the other notable companies using React are Airbnb, Uber, Netflix, Dropbox, and Atlassian.
 Sounds good to me.

 Like I mentioned earlier, Angular has more features out of the box than React.
 This can be both a good and a bad thing, depending on how you look at it.

 Both frameworks share some key features in common: components, data binding, and platform-agnostic rendering.

 Angular provides a lot of the features required for a modern web application out of the box.
 Some of the standard features are:

 - dependency injection